paulwhiting/GospelLibraryVideos/README.md

 ## Download media for offline access

 The current method for downloading media uses Charles Glancy's [USB Video Manager for Windows](http://glancyfamily.net/USBVideoManager.msi).
-The software comes with a default library of videos for download, but change this under the preferences menu item to http://paulwhiting.github.io/GospelLibraryVideos/rss/medialibrary_rss.xml.
+The software comes with a default library of English videos (and perhaps some Spanish videos) for download, curated by Charles or one of his associates.
+The Gospel Library Videos project expands the list downloadable videos considerably and supports multiple languages.
+To take advantage of this larger list change the URL location under the preferences menu item to http://paulwhiting.github.io/GospelLibraryVideos/rss/medialibrary_rss.xml.
 Individual videos can be downloaded by right clicking and selecting download or download many by selecting a category and pressing the download button.

-You can change the default download directory under preferences, but otherwise it will be something like `C:\Users\(username)\Videos\USB Video Manager\LDS Media`, replacing (username) with your own username.
+You can change the default download directory under preferences, but by default it will be something similar to `C:\Users\(username)\Videos\USB Video Manager\LDS Media`, replacing (username) with your own username.

+## Downloading closed captions

+There are two methods for downloading closed captions from the LDS servers.
+After you've downloaded the closed captions you may need to convert them to a more suitable format before using them.

+#### Using Greasemonkey / Tampermonkey ####

+The first and preferred method for downloading subtitles is to use the [LDS Closed Captions Downloader](http://paulwhiting.github.io/GospelLibraryVideos/closed_captions/cc_downloader.user.js) Greasemonkey / Tampermonkey user script which is a part of this project.
+If a suitable subtitle is detected, it inserts a download link as the first item in the download popup box on the LDS media library website where you would normally go to download videos.

 ## Exporting to Roku (and downloading subtitles)